-The two systems of reward discussed above are central to positive behaviour management in the College, however, there are many other strategies used to promote and encourage positive behaviour, some of which are detailed below:
+The two systems of reward discussed above are central to positive behaviour management in the College.
+However, there are many other strategies used to promote and encourage positive behaviour, some of which are detailed below:

 - Support from the Student Progress Team

-- The Student Progress team work with all students to help them develop the positive behaviour needed to enable them to reach their potential (see Student Progress Policy for further information)
+The Student Progress team work with all students to help them develop the positive behaviour needed to enable them to reach their potential (see Student Progress Policy for further information)

 - The House System

-- Students are allocated into one of the four Houses when they join the College.
+Form Classes are arranged as per the four College Houses.
 This helps to develop a sense of belonging, collegiality and team work.
 A number of events, competitions and assemblies run throughout the academic year, allowing participants to accrue points for their House.
 At the end of the year, the House with the highest number of points wins the House Cup.
 The House System provides an important opportunity for students and staff to participate in the wider, extra-curricular, life of the College.

-- Honours Pockets
+Honours Pockets